-- 1. Prior to training, organizers recruit technical leaders to cover survey sectors.
+1. Prior to training, organizers recruit technical leaders to cover survey sectors.
 The goal is to have a technical leader for each volunteer survey sector team.
-Training will be provided, as needed, to technical leaders to help ensure consistency of qualitative ratings and survey methods. - 2.
-Classroom training includes an overview of typical nonpoint source problems and solutions, and how to complete the field sheet.
+Training will be provided, as needed, to technical leaders to help ensure consistency of qualitative ratings and survey methods.

+2. Classroom training includes an overview of typical nonpoint source problems and solutions, and how to complete the field sheet.
 At the end of the training, photos are presented to the group showing sample problems.
-The group discusses how to describe and fix each problem. - 3.
-The general approach for the watershed survey field work is that each volunteer survey team includes a technical leader that leads the team and provides a quality check.
+The group discusses how to describe and fix each problem.

+3. The general approach for the watershed survey field work is that each volunteer survey team includes a technical leader that leads the team and provides a quality check.
 At each site, the team discusses the problem and recommendations and completes the field sheet together.
-Survey sectors that are not completed on the scheduled training day may be completed later by the volunteer survey team without a technical leader.
+Survey sectors that are not completed on the scheduled survey day may be completed later by the volunteer survey team without a technical leader.
 All sites not completed with a technical leader are revisited by a technical staff person.
-Notation is made on the top of each survey form to indicate if a site has been checked by a technical staff person. - 4.
-All survey teams use existing standard field forms to document nonpoint source sites.
-The forms provide instructions such as "circle only one" or "circle all that apply" for several sections.
-The options listed under "Recommendations" and "Description" sections are also organized by issues (e.g., culvert, agriculture etc.) to help guide volunteers to appropriate responses. - 5.
-At the end of the training/survey day, the technical leader reviews the field sheets to ensure forms are complete.
-The binder, and associated photos, are turned in or sent to the project manager/data coordinator when surveying is complete. - 6.
-The data coordinator/project manager reviews the forms for accuracy and completeness.
+Notation is made on the top of each survey form to indicate if a site has been checked by a technical staff person.

+4. All survey teams use existing standard field forms to document nonpoint source sites.
+Both paper and digital forms provide instructions such as "circle only one" or "circle all that apply" for several sections.
+The options listed in the "Description of Problems/Issues" and "Recommendations" sections are also organized by category (e.g., culvert, agriculture etc.) to help guide volunteers to appropriate responses.

+5. At the end of the training/survey day, the technical leader reviews the field sheets to ensure forms are complete.
+Digital survey forms have required fields to ensure all necessary data are collected.
+The binder, and associated photos, are turned in or sent to the project manager/data coordinator when surveying is complete.

+6. The data coordinator/project manager reviews the forms for apparent accuracy and completeness.
 Any questions are followed up on as soon as possible.
 The project manager determines which areas of each sector need to be checked by a technical staff person by talking with the volunteers that return survey materials and by checking the surveyor initials listed on each survey sheet.
 The project manager then inspects and surveys the remaining portions of each sector.

-Instrument/Equipment Testing, Inspection and Maintenance Requirements
+15. Instrument/Equipment Testing, Inspection and Maintenance Requirements

-• Description of the plan for routine inspection and preventive maintenance of field equipment

-- List of equipment that will be routinely inspected and what spare parts and replacement equipment will be on hand to keep field operations running smoothly - Equipment maintenance schedule, if appropriate
+- Description of the plan for routine inspection of field equipment. - List of equipment that will be routinely inspected and what spare parts will be on hand to keep field operations running smoothly.

-Digital cameras are checked and charged, and extra batteries put in camera cases in preparation for the field survey.
-Organizers ensure there are enough GPS units for the training and survey day.
-The GPS geographic coordinate system should be set to either UTM Zone or Latitude & Longitude System using either NAD83 or WGS84.
+Digital cameras, phones and/or tablets are checked and charged, and extra batteries are provided in preparation for the field survey.
+Organizers ensure that each team has a GPS unit (with extra batteries), tablet or phone app to collect GPS data for the training and survey day.
+The GPS geographic coordinate system should be set to either UTM Zone 19, or Latitude & Longitude System using either NAD83 or WGS84.
 The project manager should decide which coordinate system they prefer based on the software planned for mapping and then make sure each GPS unit is set to the proper system.
 Site location data is recorded when at least 4 satellites have been acquired by the GPS unit.